[Book Review] The Ecotechnic Future

 An academic discussion of an ecological post-industrial world

-In that sense, after our industrial societies (and their consequences) have run their course, another society will take root in the ground prepared by the old.
+By this logic, when our industrial societies reach their natural conclusion, another society will take root in the soil prepared by the old.

-The Ecotechnic Future is probably the most valuable forward-reaching book that I’ve read so far.
-Breaking Together was okay, but disappointing by comparison.
-While Greer acknowledges that the global population is likely to halve due to energy constraints (something we’re seeing now in demographic collapse) that is not the focus of the text.
+The Ecotechnic Future is, in my opinion, one of the most valuable forward-looking books I’ve encountered.
+In contrast, Breaking Together felt lackluster—interesting, but ultimately disappointing.
+Greer acknowledges the harsh reality that global population may likely be cut in half due to the constraints imposed by energy shortages (something we’re seeing now in demographic collapse).
+Still, that is not the focus of the text.
 Rather, it’s an enlightened review of how humanity can adapt, and must adapt, to the changing ecological constraints of our environment.

 This is the way.
 You should be following @kenazfilan and @ahnafibnqais They have a Substack podcast and have interviewed Greer several times, and myself as well.
 Highly recommended.